How to untangle headphone wires – 10 easy ways

 Wrap your headphones’ cable around your phone

 If you’re listening to music while walking around with your phone, you can wrap the cables around it.
 This method will keep the cords from getting tangled up with each other.
-Just make sure to wrap them tightly, so they don’t come undone.
+Just make sure to wrap them tightly so they don’t come undone.

 This is an effortless way to keep your cords organized, and it’s perfect for when you’re on the go!
 Many people used to do this with their iPods and MP3 players back in the day.